TRON-Bioinformatics/k4neo/README.md

 tissues, developmental and disease states.
 We support multiple state of the art k-mer indexerd and provide for COBS, Kmindex and Raptor pre-built indices of a collection of 1663 non-cancerous (healthy) tissue samples from SRA, GEO and ENCODE.
-At it's core neoKant consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indices.
+At it's core k4neo consists of an annotation package that handles manually curated metadata and a workflow to query and create matching k-mer search indices.

 ## Dependencies